 19. Elephanta Caves

 So, the Elephanta caves are located on Elephanta Island just 10 km east of Mumbai city.
-There are incredible artefacts and sculptures within the caves and people have been known to find incredible and very expensive things inside.
+There are incredible artifacts and sculptures within the caves and people have been known to find incredible and very expensive things inside.
 The cave is actually dedicated to the Hindu Lord Shiva.
-The rock cut outs display incredible artistic abilities and can be dated back to 400 AD.
+The rock cut-outs display incredible artistic abilities and can be dated back to 400 AD.
 Also, the caves were painted when their sculptures were being produced but after a long time, there isn’t much evidence left.
 Enjoy one of the best things to do in Mumbai.

-20. Bombay High Court
+20. Bombay High Court – 25 Amazing Things to do in Mumbai!

 21. Jehangir Art Gallery